-Some potential supports that FSSA will pursue in partnership with providers include increasing the availability of structured family caregiving and shared living.
+Some supports that FSSA is pursuing in partnership with providers and in conjunction with our Workforce strategies include increasing the availability of structured family caregiving and shared living.
 These service models often result in better quality of life for the individuals supported, while at the same time create new, non-traditional opportunities for direct service workers.
 In addition, FSSA will work with individuals, families, and providers to increase access to adult day centers (particularly in rural areas), community employment supports, and will promote self-direction as a core determinant of an individual's health plan and peer-to-peer support approaches.

-FSSA will also address workforce capacity by increasing the workforce through non-agency caregiver support strategies, as further detailed in Section II.
+FSSA will also address workforce capacity by increasing the workforce through nonagency caregiver support strategies, as further detailed in Section II.